 Alice realizes she’s in big trouble.

-When you chat and emote, you put your persona or pet as the subject of the sentence; they are the ones speaking, acting, thinking, and feeling.
-But you can’t use chat and emotes to tell what other players’ personas or pets say, do, or feel.
+When you chat and emote, you put your character as the subject of the sentence; they are the ones speaking, acting, thinking, and feeling.

-Part of the fun is seeing how your friends choose to express themselves through their personas and pets, leaving room in the story for the unexpected.
+Part of the fun is seeing how your friends choose to express themselves through their characters, leaving room in the story for the unexpected.

 Have fun and play pretend